rodrigo-om/magicreator/README.md

 Or you can use your favorite IDE.

-Some of these tests are integration tests, but it's ok, [they have been configured to start a mongodb container](https://www.testcontainers.org/) when necessary and to kill it after.
+Some of these tests are integration tests, but it's ok, [they have been configured to start a mongodb container](https://www.testcontainers.org/) when necessary and to remove it after.

 ----